 What is OLAP?

-The OLAP makes working so easy in business reporting for sales, management reporting, marketing, business process management, financial reporting, budgeting and forecasting and more.
+The OLAP makes working so easy in business reporting for sales, management reporting, marketing, business process management, financial reporting, budgeting and forecasting, and more.

-- Dice – To perform the analysis to select data from multiple dimensions to analyze, such as “sales of green apple in Bangalore in 2019.”
+- Dice: To perform the analysis to select data from multiple dimensions to analyze, such as “sales of green apple in Bangalore in 2019.”

-- Pivot – To perform the analysis that can gain a new view of data by rotating the data axes of the cube.
+- Pivot: To perform the analysis that can gain a new view of data by rotating the data axes of the cube.

 As in the figure, It starts working by data collection from multiple sources and stored in a data warehouse.
-Further, the OLAP cubes are created on cleansed data of warehouse, against which users can run the queries.
+Further, the OLAP cubes are created on cleansed data of the warehouse, against which users can run the queries.

 There are basically three types of OLAP (Online Analysis processing):

-MOLAP (Multidimensional OLAP) – MOLAP is an OLAP for multidimensional database indexes based.
+- MOLAP (Multidimensional OLAP): MOLAP is an OLAP for multidimensional database indexes based.

-ROLAP (Relational OLAP ) – ROLAP is an OLAP that performs dynamic multidimensional analysis on a relational database stored data.
+- ROLAP (Relational OLAP ): ROLAP is an OLAP that performs dynamic multidimensional analysis on a relational database stored data.

-Uses and Advantages of OLAP
+Advantages and Disadvantages of OLAP

 - All transactional data is not required for trend analysis, so an OLAP database does not need to be as large as a data warehouse.

 Some of the analytic tools (OLAP) are IBM Cognos, Micro Strategy, Palo OLAP Server, Apache Kylin, Oracle OLAP, icCube, Pentaho BI, JsHypercube, etc.